GitEic-Bhavin/Training_and_UpSkill/AWS_SAA_C03/ELB_ASG/README.md

 **More Secure Your Backends** - To accessible your backends via only LB URL, Just Use this LB URL into your Instance's Security Group.

 ![alt text](ms.png)

-Network Load Balancer
----

-- This LB is work for Receive request